Reading Time — 10 minutes

 Your debt-to-income ratio, or DTI, is one of the most important numbers in mortgage lending.
 It's calculated by dividing your total monthly debt payments by your gross monthly income, then converting that to a percentage.

-If you make $5,000 per month and have $1,000 in monthly debt payments, your DTI is 20 percent.
+If you make $5,000 per month and have $1,000 in monthly debt payments, your DTI is 20%.
 Lower DTI ratios typically qualify for better loan terms and higher loan amounts.

 Credit score impact